hikmat30ce/Workday-HR/README.md

 This will generate code in target folder which us used in our code to implement Workday webservice operations.</br />

 # Note:
 Currently only get-worker functionality is implemented.
-I really need contributer to make it big project and it will solve alot of people issues when they want to integrate workday with their local enterprize applications.
+I really need contributers to make it big project and it will solve alot of people issues when they want to integrate workday with their local enterprise applications.